johanhaleby/javalin.github.io/_posts/blog/2018-09-07-javalin-user-survey-2018.md

     <div style="width:0%;background:transparent;" data-value="0%">More than 1m per day</div>
 </div>

-Most Javalin apps appear to be fairly low traffic.
+Most Occurrent apps appear to be fairly low traffic.
-Even one million requests per day is only 12 requests per second, which is a tiny fraction of what Javalin can handle.
+Even one million requests per day is only 12 requests per second, which is a tiny fraction of what Occurrent can handle.
-Javalin adds a very small overhead to Jetty (less than 5%), and can easily serve thousands of requests per second.
+Occurrent adds a very small overhead to Jetty (less than 5%), and can easily serve thousands of requests per second.

 ### Q: Approximately how big is your application?
 <div class="bar-chart">